Matthew Archibald, Director of the Fishlinger Center for Public Policy Research

 The Director of the Fishlinger Center for Public Policy Research at the College of Mount Saint Vincent, Matthew E. Archibald, Ph.D. holds a faculty appointment as Assistant Professor of Sociology.
 He brings broad experience to the Fishlinger Center that spans academic, private, and public sectors.
-Prior academic appointments include Emory University, Bates and Colby Colleges, and Michigan State University.
+Prior academic appointments include Emory University, Bates, and Colby Colleges, and Michigan State University.
 Private and public sector positions include the Massachusetts’ Department of Education and the Office of the Commissioner of Probation, as well as, Hornby Zeller Associates and the Public Consulting Group.

-Dr. Archibald’s teaching and scholarly work addresses public policy, medical sociology, health, illness and healthcare, and organizations.
+Professor Archibald’s teaching and scholarly work addresses public policy, medical sociology, health, illness and healthcare, and organizations.
 One strand of his current work focuses on disparities in healthcare.
 In this area, he and his colleagues and students examine local characteristics of behavioral healthcare networks.
 Another area of scholarship investigates minority participation in HIV/AIDS vaccine trials.

-Dr. Archibald received his Ph.D. and M.A. in sociology from the University of Washington, Seattle.
+Professor Archibald received his Ph.D. and M.A. in sociology from the University of Washington, Seattle.
 He received his B.A. in philosophy from the University of Massachusetts, Amherst.

 Omar Nagi, Director of Undergraduate Research, Fishlinger Center for Public Policy Research

 The Director of Undergraduate Research at the Fishlinger Center for Public Policy Research, College of Mount Saint Vincent, Omar Nagi, Ph.D. holds a faculty appointment as Associate Professor of Sociology.
 The founder of the Undergraduate Research Directorate in 2010, which focused on undergraduate research interests in the social sciences, Professor Nagi brings more than a decade’s worth of institutional experience and depth to the Fishlinger Center.